garden-io/garden/docs/guides/code-synchronization.md

 services:
   - name: node-service
     args: [npm, start]
-    devMode:
-      command: [npm, run, dev] # Overrides the container's default when the service is deployed in dev mode.
     sync:
+      command: [npm, run, dev] # Overrides the container's default when the service is deployed in sync mode.
+      paths:
         # You can use several sync specs for the same service.
 It's generally a good idea to be specific about
         # what you want to sync, and to use `one-way-replica` or `one-way-replica-reverse` when possible to keep
         # things simple and avoid sync conflicts.